disease-maps/disease-maps.github.io/pages/projects/markopolo/overlays.md

 <img src="/pages/projects/markopolo/images/overlays06.png" width="600" />

-From this pont you can see your date on the map by chosing the correponding overlay or several overlays.
+Now you will be able to see your data on the map by chosing the correponding overlay.

-Optionally, you can go to "Admin panel" and make your ovelay public.
+Optionally, you can go to the admin panel and make your ovelay public.

 <img src="/pages/projects/markopolo/images/overlays07.png" width="600" />